wassim-jelassi/wassim-jelassi/README.md

 <br/><br/><br/>
 ### 🛠️ Projects Coming Soon:

-- 💰 **Loan Calculator** – a responsive banking web app that calculates monthly payments based on loan terms and TMM (Taux Moyen du Marché)
+- 💰 Online Cheque Payment App – a simple fintech application.
 - 🛒 **NexaSub** – a platform for selling digital subscriptions like Spotify, Netflix, and more
 - 🧠 **Bank Assistant Bot** – an AI-based chatbot that simulates banking assistant conversations